opnfv/kuberef/docs/release/installation/deployment-guide.rst

 Deployment on Baremetal and Provider Infrastructure
 ===================================================

-Please refer to Chapter 4 of `Anuket RI-2 Documentation <https://cntt.readthedocs.io/en/latest/ref_impl/cntt-ri2/chapters/chapter04.html>`_ for instructions to get started with the deployment.
+Please refer to Chapter 4 of `Anuket RI-2 Chapter 04 Documentation <https://cntt.readthedocs.io/projects/ri2/en/latest/chapters/chapter04.html>`_
+for instructions to get started with the deployment.

 Deployment on Virtualized Infrastructure